How to Choose a Multi-Tenant CMSNov 02, 2022

 If you followed the previous suggestions, it’s time to select your neural center of operations.
 Here’s where a hybrid CMS comes in.
 By separating content from presentation, a hybrid CMS allows you to create content once and repurpose it as many times as possible and across platforms, ensuring that you send a consistent message to every channel and site.

 With a multi-tenant CMS, you store data in a central location from which all the connected sites can pull, which is a must for businesses with multiple digital instances that share content.
-A hybrid CMS makes content reusable and scalable, which means that if you want to launch a new digital experience, your developers can focus on creating the frontend and then use the metadata to pull existing content into the new frontend.
+A hybrid CMS makes content reusable and scalable.
+If you want to launch a new digital experience, your developers can focus on creating the frontend and then use the metadata to pull existing content into the new frontend.

 dotCMS: The Market Leader in Multi-Tenant CMS